Predicting Company Growth using Scaling Theory informed Machine Learning: Methodology

+Zhang et al. \cite{zhang2021scaling} propose a company growth model by deriving a mechanistic differential equation for firms’ asset growth from the scaling law, which we refer to as the Growth Model (GM).
+The GM is as follows:

-$\beta_L$ and $c_L$ are the power law parameters of the exponent and constant for liability, respectively, and $\beta_I$ and $c_I$ are for net profit.
-More detail about the equation can be found in ~\cite{zhang2021scaling}, and this equation outlines the growth of a company from a first-principle perspective, lending an intuitive and comprehensive understanding of the company's growth dynamics.
-These assumptions offer an innovative approach to comprehending the growth trajectory of an ideal company, tying together the relationships between various financial indicators and the influence of net profit and investment (especially liability) on a company's asset growth.
+In the equation above, $A$ is the total assets of a representative firm, $\beta_L$ and $c_L$ are the scaling parameters of the exponent and constant for the power law relationship between liability($L$) and assets, i.e. $L = c_L A^{\beta_L}$.
+And $\beta_I$ and $c_I$ are for the scaling between net profit($I$) and assets ($I = c_I A^{\beta_I}$).
+Equation \ref{eq:growth_eq} outlines the growth of a company from first-principles perspective, lending an intuitive and comprehensive understanding of the company's growth dynamics.

+The model offers an approach to understanding the growth trajectory of an idealized company, tying together the relationships between various financial indicators and the influence of net profit and liability on a company's asset growth.
+This equation omits investment, dividends, and other growth terms because their magnitudes are much smaller than net profit, total assets, and liabilities in the empirical data.
+Additionally, experiments in \cite{zhang2021scaling} show that excluding them does not affect the predictability of Equation \ref{eq:growth_eq}.

-Here, to make predictions for a wider range of financial indicators, rather than only assets, we extended Equation \ref{eq:growth_eq} to other financial indicators $X$, on the basis of the scaling law between assets and $X$.
-Ultimately, we derived a more general growth equation Equation \ref{eq:growth_eq_extension} according to $X=c_XA^{\beta_{X}}$:
+Here, to enable predictions for a broader set of financial indicators rather than only assets as in the original GM, we extend Equation \ref{eq:growth_eq} to other financial variables $x$, such as liabilities, revenues, cost.
+This extension is based on the empirical scaling relationship between each financial indicator $x$ and assets $A$, expressed as $x=c_xA^{\beta_{x}}$ (see Figure \ref{fig:scaling}).
+Because $x$ denotes multiple financial indicators, we substitute their asset-scaling laws into the original growth equation (Equation \ref{eq:growth_eq}) to obtain generalized scaling-based growth equations—one for each variable of interest:

-In this context, the integral result from Equation \ref{eq:growth_eq_extension} corresponds to the GM component mentioned in Equation \ref{eq:ac_growth}, and the inputs of the GM are $A$ (assets) and $X$ (the variable we want to predict) at time $t$.
-Note that the prediction is related to the asset value for each step.
-Therefore, for every financial indicator that has a power law relationship with assets, we can calculate its mechanistic growth.
-The specific methods and parameters are explained in detail in the empirical validation section.
+The solution to the above equation is the GM predictor, {which we denote $x^{GM}$}. $c_x$ and $\beta_x$ are scaling parameters estimated from training data.
+Therefore, for every financial indicator $x$ that has a power law relationship with assets $A$, we can calculate its mechanism-based growth.